wciesialka/img2txt/README.md

 ### Running

-After installation, the program may be run directly by using `asciidotter`, or through the module using `python3 -m AsciiDotter`.
+After installation, the program may be run directly by using `asciidotter`, or through the module using `python3 -m ascii_dotter`.

 ```
 usage: asciidotter [-h] [--output OUTPUT] [--tolerance TOLERANCE] [--method METHOD] [--limit LIMIT] [--invert] input